DefenceTechSecurity/yara-x-dotnet/readme.md

 This library provides .NET bindings for [yara-x](https://github.com/VirusTotal/yara-x).

 The bindings are designed to be safe from memory leaks using the `SafeHandle` pattern, multiple levels of abstraction are provided to allow both simple usage in quick projects as well as lightwight access to the underlying API for maximum performance.
+Currently the bindings cover the base API for essential yara functionality but the libray is designed to be easily extended even in client code.

 The nuget package also provides binaries for the following platforms:
 - Windows: x64